sanhng/nhungnguoivodanh/Home.md

     </dependency>

 # Benchmark
+Times are in nanoseconds, sizes are in bytes.

                                      create     ser   +same   deser   +shal   +deep   total   size  +dfl java-manual                         121    2134    2049    1010    1036    1106    3240    255   147